 Featuring a book and lyrics by Alan Jay Lerner and a score by Frederick Loewe, the 1956 musical adaptation of George Bernard Shaw's "Pygmalion" tells the story of linguistics expert Henry Higgins and the cockney flower girl he is determined to transform into a proper, dignified woman.
 The musical's 1956 Broadway production was a notable critical and popular success.
 It set a record for the longest run of any show on Broadway up to that time.
 It was followed by a hit London production, a popular film version, and numerous revivals.
 "My Fair Lady" has frequently been called "the perfect musical"

 Casting Notes: Tony nominee Lauren Ambrose played her final performance as Eliza 10/21.
-From 10/23 - 2/17, Tony Award winner Laura Benanti takes over the leading role.
-Beginning 10/30, understudy Kerstin Anderson, who has played Eliza on Sunday matinees, will assume the role at all Tuesday evening performances.
+Tony Award winner Laura Benanti assumes the leading role through 7/7.
+Understudy Kerstin Anderson plays the role at all Tuesday evening performances.